Works Composed during the Pandemic: 2020-21

 “So we look forward to playing for you now, for the first time ever, the Sonata No 2 for Violin and Piano by Andrew Downes.”

-Anna recorded their second performance, which took place in March 2022 in St Andrew's Church, Rugby, and I was by this time well enough to enjoy it and remember it:
+Anna recorded their second performance, which took place in March 2022 in St Andrew's Church, Rugby, and I was by this time fully well enough to enjoy it and remember it:

-Here is an extract from letter to Anna and Tony (The Himley Duo) from the St Andrew's, Rugby, recitals series:
+Here is an extract from a letter to Anna and Tony (The Himley Duo) from the St Andrew's, Rugby, recitals series:

 "Thank you so much for coming to play for us the other day.
 It was a fascinating programme, beautifully presented and was really appreciated by our audience.
 Please let your Dad know, Anna, how much his Sonata was enjoyed."

-Anna and Tony (The Himley Duo) gave further performances of Violin Sonata No.2 as part of their recitals in St Saviour's Church, Hagley, in March 2022; in Great St Mary's Church, Cambridge, in May 2022; and in Downing Place URC, Cambridge, in July 2022.
+Anna and Tony (The Himley Duo) gave further performances of Violin Sonata No.2 as part of their recitals in St John's Church, Hagley, in March 2022; in Great St Mary's Church, Cambridge, in May 2022; and in Downing Place URC, Cambridge, in July 2022.

 Below is Andrew's email exchange with Tony Bridgewater after the Hagley recital, which we were delighted to be able to attend:

-"Hi Tony, just to say again, your concert today was fabulous and incredibly enjoyable!!
+Hi Tony, just to say again, your concert today was fabulous and incredibly enjoyable!!
 I loved the Ukrainian piece, and yours and Anna's performance of my Sonata was out of this world!!!
 Thank you!!!
-Andrew"
+Andrew

-"Hi Andrew, Thanks for your kind comments.
+Hi Andrew, Thanks for your kind comments.
 It is always a pleasure to perform your music and it has been so well received in my concerts with Anna.
 I’m very glad you were able to be there in person and see how much the audience enjoyed your work for yourself.
-Every good wish, Tony"
+Every good wish, Tony

 “Trees” Opus 118 (2021)